Simple process. No pressure. No hidden fees.

-Recently, we got a call from a couple who’d bought lakefront property with a mobile home already on it.
-They didn’t want the home—they wanted to build their dream house on the water.
+Recently, we got a call from a couple who had just bought lakefront property with a mobile home already on it.
+They didn’t want the home; they wanted to build their dream house on the water.
 “We need to sell a mobile home without land quickly,” they said.
 “Can you help?”

 Or take the man who called us after inheriting his mother’s mobile home in a park.
 Suddenly he was stuck paying monthly lot rent on a home full of memories and belongings, with expenses he couldn’t afford and decisions he wasn’t ready to make.

-At Texas Mobile Home Pros, these scenarios aren’t unusual—they’re exactly what we specialize in.
-Whether you’re clearing land for new construction, dealing with an inheritance, or simply want to change your current situation, we’ll show you how to turn what feels like a burden into cash in your pocket.
+At Texas Mobile Home Pros, these situations come up often.
+Whether you’re clearing land for new construction, dealing with an inheritance, or just want to change your situation, this guide walks through your options for selling a mobile home without land.

 Before anything else, you need to determine if your manufactured home can actually be relocated—because this single factor will determine your selling strategy and price range.

-Check the age first.
+• Check the age first.
 Mobile homes built before 1976 don’t meet current HUD safety codes (when federal standards were established) and are usually unmovable and uninsurable.
-Even if you find someone to move the mobile home, most insurance companies won’t cover it, which eliminates many potential buyers.
+Even if you find someone to move the mobile home, most insurance companies won’t cover it.
+This eliminates many potential buyers.

-Age affects where it can go.
-Many towns and mobile home parks reject homes over 20-25 years old, regardless of condition.
+• Older homes face location limits.
+Many towns and mobile home parks will not accept units over a certain age, regardless of condition.
 This limits your buyer pool to those with private land or more flexible parks.

-Structural condition matters.
+• Structural condition matters.
 Look for obvious problems like sagging floors, significant wall cracks, roof damage, or unprofessional additions.
-Professional movers can assess your home’s transportability, but major structural issues will severely limit interest from buyers who plan to relocate it.
+Professional movers can assess your home’s transportability, but major structural issues may severely limit interest from buyers who plan to relocate it.

 Before you can sell, you need to know whether Texas considers your manufactured home personal property (like a vehicle) or real estate (like a traditional house).